Sorcery! (video game): Sorcery! 4

 Upon release of what is thus far the series's concluding entry, critics still found Sorcery!
 4 iterative and fresh with Rock, Paper, Shotgun calling it "utterly fantastic" and "a towering triumph".
-Richard Cobbet characterized the game in the same light, proclaiming Sorcery!
+Richard Cobbett characterized the game in the same light, proclaiming Sorcery!
 4 to be "easily the most crazily advanced, ambitious CYOA ever put to page or screen".
 It has a Metacritic score of 89 out of 100 based on 7 critic reviews.